 The difference between business and private life to me has always been blurred.
 Working is a way to make myself useful and to achieve certain goals.
 Perhaps sometimes I am far too focused on the goals, so I try to enjoy the path more and more.

-I have very old friends from my childhood and many dear family members, but I also consider many people I worked or work with as my friend.
+I have very old friends from my childhood and many dear family members, but I also consider many people I have worked with, or still do, as my friend.

-If you have read all the text, you probably qualify as a friend. 🙂
+And if you have just read all of this, you probably qualify as a friend. 🙂